Skip to content

 Certain records are relevant at multiple points in the claim.
 Records kept from the moment of the accident are available when needed at each stage.

 The submission date — for calculating the liability deadline.
-All correspondence received, with dates.
+All letters and documents received during the claim, with dates.
 Records of every offer and counter-offer made.
 Receipts, invoices and payslips supporting any financial loss claim.
 The signed conditional fee agreement, if a solicitor was instructed.
 The draft medical report, even after approval.

 Records do not need to be formally organised.
 A folder of documents with dates is sufficient.
 The value of them is in having them available when a specific question arises — not in maintaining a system for its own sake.